brandur/org/drafts/heroku-values.md

 I worked from Berlin for roughly three weeks almost every year that I was at the company.

+I think the fact that I could do this was a testament to the company's ability to hire well.
+If you've got the right people on your team, you can sit back and relax knowing through blind faith alone that they're doing the right thing (even if they're working from across the Atlantic).

 ### Coffee

 For the longest time, there wasn't a coffee machine at Heroku, and I'm glad there wasn't, because if there had been I probably never would have learnt to make coffee with the Chemex pot.